HOWZ1T/py_proxy/README.md

 # cycling the proxy to a new proxy from the pool
 proxy.cycle()

+# filtering proxies by a country code
+proxy = Proxy("US") #gets US only proxies from the pool

+#format a proxy for use with requests library
+ip = "100.100.100.100" #example ip, not real port = "1989" #example port, not real addr = [ip, port] proxies = proxy.format_proxy(addr) #returns the requests proxies dictionary
 ```

 ## license
 You're free to use this package which is licensed under the [MIT-LICENSE](LICENSE)

 ## contributing
-Contribution is always appreciated.
+Contribution is always appreciated. <br>
-If you are contributing please remember to update the README.
+If you are contributing please remember to update the README. <br>
 If your contribution is accepted you will be credited for it.

 ## Author